Girv98/asca-rust/doc/doc.md

 V > [+str] / _C%#           ;; A penult syll ending with a consonant or glide becomes stressed
 % > [+str] / _%:[-str]%#    ;; If the penult is unstressed, the antepenult becomes stressed

-(Rules 2 and 3 could be condensed into one by matching to the consonant instead of the vowel in rule 3) V > [+str] / _C%# (becomes) C > [+str] / _%# (therefore)
+;; Rules 2 and 3 could be condensed into one by matching to the consonant instead of the vowel in rule 3 V > [+str] / _C%# (becomes) C > [+str] / _%#
+;; therefore
 V:[+long], C > [+str] / _%# ;; A penult syll ending with either a long vowel or a consonant/glide becomes stressed)
 ```